-At the 46th annual shareholders meeting, Wal-Mart Stores, Inc. (NYSE:WMT) President and CEO Doug McMillon urged the company’s associates and shareholders to “reimagine retail again.”
+At the 46th annual shareholders meeting, Wal-Mart Stores, Inc. President and CEO Doug McMillon urged the company’s associates and shareholders to “reimagine retail again.”
 McMillon called on the company’s 2.3 million associates to write the next chapter in Walmart’s story.

 The world’s largest retailer plans to expand its online presence.
 The company will be focusing on improved online shopping system, fast delivery service, and user-friendly apps and website.
 “We have the opportunity to reimagine retail again,” McMillon said.